THUDM/CogDL/README.md

 ### General parameters

-- --task, Downstream tasks to evaluate representation like node_classification, unsupervised_node_classification, link_prediction
+- --task, downstream tasks to evaluate representation like node_classification, unsupervised_node_classification, link_prediction.
+More tasks can be found in the [cogdl/tasks](https://github.com/THUDM/cogdl/tree/master/cogdl/tasks).
-- --dataset, Dataset name to run, can be a list of datasets with space like `cora citeseer ppi`.
-Supported datasets including 'cora', 'citeseer', 'pumbed', 'PPI', 'wikipedia', 'blogcatalog', 'dblp', 'flickr'
+- --dataset, dataset name to run, can be a list of datasets with space like `cora citeseer ppi`.
+Supported datasets include 'cora', 'citeseer', 'pumbed', 'PPI', 'wikipedia', 'blogcatalog', 'dblp', 'flickr'.
+More datasets can be found in the [cogdl/datasets](https://github.com/THUDM/cogdl/tree/master/cogdl/datasets).
-- --model, Model name to run, can be a list of models like `deepwalk line prone`.
-Supported datasets including 'gcn', 'gat', 'graphsage', 'deepwalk', 'node2vec', 'hope', 'grarep', 'netmf', 'netsmf', 'prone'
+- --model, model name to run, can be a list of models like `deepwalk line prone`.
+Supported datasets include 'gcn', 'gat', 'graphsage', 'deepwalk', 'node2vec', 'hope', 'grarep', 'netmf', 'netsmf', 'prone'.
+More models can be found in the [cogdl/models](https://github.com/THUDM/cogdl/tree/master/cogdl/models).

 For example, if you want to run Deepwalk, Line, Netmf on Wikipedia with node classification task, with 5 different seeds: